 But how do they recognize the DS accounts?
 There are some clues that could lead us to the conclusion that the most probable way eBay spots retail dropshipping accounts, is by finding the ones that practice item location misrepresentation and the most probable way of spotting this behavior is by checking the given tracking numbers of the shipped orders with the listing’s item location.

 Although it could be a complicate algorithm taking many things into account, here are some facts that could advocate that this flag is mostly being triggered by item location:

 1. Around these days that April’s flag applied, eBay introduced new seller’s policies, among which the iItem location policy (I think on May 22nd).
 This policy is confusing and eBay’s representatives seem to give random answers to this.
 Among others, it states: “Make sure your listings follow these guidelines.
 If they don’t, some or all of your listings may be ended or not displayed in the eBay search results.
 You may also be subject to a range of actions, including limits of your buying and selling privileges […]”

 2. Some dropshippers that sold only from China (e.g. Aliexpress) didn’t got (that) affected.

 But is this flag designed to primarily target dropshipping accounts?
 Most probably yes…

 Older dropshippers can recall previous steps eBay were taking on late 2017 to 2018 like eBay Australia ban Arbitrage and Fufilment by Amazon and more strict policies regarding dropshipping

-Conventional sellers have also been flagged, but could be considered collateral damage, as they might have done some related DS activity that triggered the 587 flag.
+Conventional sellers have also been flagged, but could be considered collateral damage, as they might have done some related DS activity or just bad sales practices that triggered the 587 flag.